 Venice, the city of romance

 Venice is the perfect spot for romantic souls wandering through the small cosy alleys inhaling the freshness of the old Venetian culture.
 On average, the city gets around 60.000 visitors per day, which is in fact the same number of local residents in the historic city centre.
-As Venice is one of the more popular European cruise destinations and a major port of call, most of these visitors will come off the cruise ships.
+As Venice is one of the more popular European cruise destinations and a major port of call, most of these visitors will come off the cruise ships and spend one day in Venice.

 For this reason, it is always busy in Venice.
 There is hardly any low season.
 Although one can say that during the summer months it is even more busy and crowded.
 Especially when trying to walk from the port / train station area to St. Marks square, there can be so many people that you almost feel like being part of a caterpillar curving its way through the narrow streets.
 The advantage is that you won’t get easily lost, just follow the crowd who will eventually all make their way to St. Marks square via the Rialto bridge.
 Venice is definitely a city that has to be experienced through the cozy streets, quirky bridges, beautiful facades and a large amount of art behind every corner, no matter how busy it is.

 On the other hand, if you follow the crowds you might miss out on seeing the alternate beauty of the city and the experience of the many other things to do in Venice.
 We decided to go around the city centre instead of through the middle.
 You walk along the sea and the more residential areas giving you an insiders view of daily life of the Venetian people.
 Later, when the crowds are all spread out, go and discover the city centre and you will enjoy your trip so much more.

 Venice, the sinking city